HiWhatName/HiWhatName/README.md

-### Hi, I'm just some random guy trying to code stuff on the internet [profile][website]
+## Hi, I'm just some random guy trying to code stuff on the internet 🤔

-## What i'm looking forward to:
+### What i'm looking forward to:

-- Collaborating in team environments
+- Collaborating in team environments ✨

 - Comming soon™